RobIsaTeam/courses/_course_3_threejs/5-control.md

 Even if it wasn't good for anything else (it will be.. ) the ThreeJS documentation is excellent for looking at examples and the associated code.
 If we go to [https://threejs.org/examples](https://threejs.org/examples), and search for 'controls', we'll see a number of examples that are built around that.
 We are interested in the orbit control package.

-If you click on the example `controls / orbit`, there will be a button in the lower right corner with the text `view code` on it.
+If you click on the example `controls / orbit`, there will be a button in the lower right corner with the text `view source` on it.
 This button takes us straight to the corresponding GitHub page.

 Now it gets a little bit tricky.
 We'll want to find out which script this example uses and integrate it into our code.
 Generally, we'll need to follow these steps: